 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Rice and beans are staple foods in Latin Caribbean food.
-You've probably heard about rice with black beans and rice with pigeon peas but this recipe combines yellow rice with pink beans.
+Rice and beans are staples in Latin Caribbean food.
+You've probably heard about rice with black beans and rice with pigeon peas, but this recipe combines yellow rice with pink beans.